Week Three: Hedwig and the Angry Inch

 WICKED LITTLE TOWN,”

-Hedwig and Angry Inch examines in detail how the choices we make alter the course of our reality.
+Hedwig and Angry Inch examine in detail how the choices we make alter the course of our reality.
 Each action implies a reaction, this response is a sacrifice that leaves a scar, and each wound will liberate us until we achieve a catharsis that purifies our own selves.